| Vintage LuggageWE

 canvas flat trunk.
 In the same year his goods were purchased

-by France's Empress Eugénie
+by France's Empress Eugénie.

 1860 - Vuitton opened a larger factory in Asnières-sur-Seine